S. H. Kress & Co.: History

 Kress opened his first stationery and notions store in Nanticoke, Pennsylvania, in 1887.
 The chain of S. H. Kress & Co.
 5-10-25 Cent Stores was established in 1896 in Memphis, Tennessee.
 In the 1920s and 1930s, Kress sold a house label of phonograph records under the Romeo trademark.

-He died in 1955.
+Samuel Henry Kress died in 1955.

+The events that led to the Harlem riot of 1935 began at the Kress department store at 256 West 125th Street across from the Apollo Theater.

-The company's exclusion of African Americans from its lunch counters made Kress a target for civil rights protests during the 1960 lunch counter sit-ins, along with Woolworth's, Rexall and other national chains.
-In Nashville, TN, Kress repeatedly refused to serve the protesters but eventually agreed to integrate the downtown store in reaction to a consumer boycott.
-The Greensboro, North Carolina Kress was included in the first civil rights demonstrations in the South.
+The company's exclusion of African Americans from its lunch counters also made Kress stores a target for civil-rights protests during the 1960 lunch counter sit-ins, along with Woolworth's, Rexall and other national chains.
+In Nashville, Tennessee, Kress repeatedly refused to serve the protesters but eventually agreed to integrate the downtown store in reaction to a consumer boycott.
+The Greensboro, North Carolina, Kress store was included in the first civil-rights demonstrations in the South.
 In Adickes v.
 S.H.
 Kress Co., the U.S. Supreme Court threw out convictions for vagrancy resulting from a sit-in at a Kress lunch counter in Mississippi.
-The Kress store in Baton Rouge was the site of that city's first civil rights sit-in.
-That event helped save it from demolition 45 years later.
+The Kress store in Baton Rouge, Louisiana, was the site of that city's first civil-rights sit-in.
+That event helped save it from demolition forty-five years later.

 In 1964, Genesco, Inc., acquired Kress.
 The company abandoned its center-city stores and moved to shopping malls.
 Genesco began liquidating Kress and closing down the Kress stores in 1980.
 The remaining Kress stores were sold to McCrory Stores on January 1, 1981.
 Most continued to operate under the Kress name until McCrory Stores went out of business in 2001.

-Tiendas Kress, the subsidiary chain in Puerto Rico, survived the parent company and is still in business there.
-The Kress Foundation, a philanthropic organization promoting art, was established by Kress in 1929 and also survives the parent company.
+Tiendas Kress, the subsidiary chain in Puerto Rico, survived the parent company until its remaining locations closed in 2022.

+The Kress Foundation, a philanthropic organization promoting art, was established by Kress in 1929 and survives the parent company.